victorkingi/poultryfarm/README.md

 ## Overview

-Demo version available at [poultry farming website demo](https://pdummy.web.app/).
+Demo version available at [poultry farming website demo](https://pdummy.web.app/) and a cool looking [404 page](https://pdummy.web.app/pppgtvt).

 The demo doesn't include cloud functions since it is hosted on firebase spark plan. `functions` folder will not be pushed to this repo as of secruity reasons but the cloud functions are:
 1. **Pub/Sub scheduled functions**